Angola

 Angola’s oil production continues to play a pivotal role in the country’s economy, but challenges such as maturing fields and the need for diversification present ongoing issues.
 With strategic investments and reforms, Angola aims to stabilise and potentially increase its oil production while fostering broader economic development.
 The focus on local content and sustainable practices is expected to shape the future of Angola’s oil industry.

-Angola is the second largest producer of diamonds in the world.
+Angola is the fourth largest producer of diamonds in the world and the second in Africa.
 Angolan diamonds are mainly mined in the province of Lunda Norte and represent about 20% of the world’s diamond production.
 The global demand for diamonds is increasing, especially in China and Japan.
 China is currently the largest market for Angolan diamonds.
 Angola’s diamond industry is well positioned to benefit from these growing markets.
 Looking ahead, Angola's mining sector will continue to be dominated by diamond exploration and production, which accounts for around 90% of total mining revenues.

 PwC in Angola